Graduate Study in Literature

 ProceduresThe thesis is generally undertaken after the student has completed most course work.
 After identifying a thesis director who can support the thesis project, the student will write a prospectus, which must be approved in a prospectus meeting by the thesis committee, made up of three members from the English department, including the thesis director, and one outside member.
 In addition to a description of the thesis project and an outline of research, the prospectus should include a justification of the contribution the thesis will make to the field of study in which it participates, and a discussion of how the thesis addresses the stated goals of the literature concentration

-When the student is actually ready to begin devoting regular work to the thesis, thesis hours are taken as a course, three to six semester hours, which may be taken in any combination over a period of four semesters.
+When the student is ready to begin devoting regular work to the thesis, thesis hours are taken as a course of three to six semester hours, which may be taken in any combination over a period of four semesters.
 Thesis credit ceases to be current after two years, and the student must be registered for at least one hour of credit during the semester in which the oral defense is conducted.

 Registration for Thesis Hours Credit